 Q: I noticed that you don’t really have any snack foods in your shopping.
 What do you do about snacks?

-A: I have found that when we eat real food (meat, fruit and vegetables) along with some fat, my children are satisfied and eat less.
-With the low fat craze, many parents eliminate all fat from their children’s diets for fear of causing health problems, but children actually need healthy fat and protein for brain development.
-(If you would like an alternative view to the media’s attack on fat, you can read more at WestonAPrice.org.).
+A: I’ve found that when we eat real food (meat, fruit and vegetables) along with some fat, my children are satisfied and eat less.
+With the low-fat craze many parents eliminate all fat from their children’s diets for fear of causing health problems, but children actually need healthy fat and protein for brain development.
+(If you’d like an alternative view to the media’s attack on fat, you can read more at WestonAPrice.org.).

-With that being said, my children will sometimes ask for a snack in the afternoon, and we have several options available:
+When my children do ask for a snack in the afternoon we have several options available:

-homemade popsicles made from juice or yogurt (recipe here)
+homemade freezer pops made from juice or yogurt (recipe here)

-popcorn (air popped with melted butter and salt)
+air popped popcorn with melted butter and salt

 apple slices with cinnamon or peanut butter